sypets/redirects_helper/CONTRIBUTING.md

 To run all tests, use convenience script Build/Scripts/ci.sh.

+Use the option -h to see all options!

+Make sure to always run Build/Scripts/cleanup.sh before committing or run Build/Scripts/ci.sh with option -c to clean up.

+The ci script may change composer.json for platform constraints.
+We do not want to push that kind of change to the codebase!

 To run individual tests, see commands in that script or in .github/workflows/tests.yml

 Always install with this first: